 Application and Benefits

-All graduates of LCME approved medical schools are eligible for our residency program, including those who have completed additional approved training.
+All graduates of LCME-approved allopathic or osteopathic medical schools are eligible for our residency program, including those who have completed additional approved training.
 International medical school graduates must submit a copy of a current valid certificate from the Education Council for Foreign Medical Graduates with their application.

 Our Pediatric Residency Program application process begins each September through the online Electronic Residency Application System (ERAS).
 The deadline to apply through ERAS is December 1st of each year.
 You can access the ERAS website at www.aamc.org/eras.

-All submitted applications are reviewed by faculty members of the selection committee, and candidates who are selected for one-day interviews will be contacted via email.
+Candidates who are selected for one-day interviews will be contacted via email; through the ERAS system.
 Interviews are usually scheduled between November 1 and January 31.
 Each interview date has limited space, so be sure to respond early to schedule your interview on the day that works best for you.
 Applicants are welcome to request interviews with faculty members in their areas of special interest.

 A typical interview day consists of Radiology Conference or Grand Rounds attendance, interviews with faculty physicians (usually three in total), lunch with the residents, a tour of the Hospital and a brief wrap-up session.